1) UNEDasiss Accreditation:

 This is the minimum score to be admitted to a degree programme.
 Previous years’ cut-off scores offer valuable information about what universities may require of you.
 Your admission score is determined by the universities, and depending on their admission criteria , they may take into account the UNEDasiss admission score, Specific Competency Test scores, subjects that have been recognised, just to name a few.

 This acronym stands for Evaluación del Bachillerato para el Acceso a la Universidad and is the exam upper secondary school students in Spain are required to sit in order to apply to university.

 14) Education system:

-The set of courses, classes, learning and assessment methods leading to the obtaining of a degree in secondary studies.
-As a general rule, each country has its own education system, although there are countries with distinct education systems and there are transnational education systems such as the International Baccalaureate or the European Schools.
+This is a set of courses, subjects, learning and assessment methods leading to the obtention of a certificate, diploma or qualification.
+As a general rule, educational systems vary from one country to another, though there are transnational education systems such as the International Baccalaureate and the so-called European Schools

 15) External exam: